-The major three types of transport business are:
+The three major types of transport business are:

 It deals with one-on-one service that is for individuals or small groups.
 It includes taxi services and other rideshares.

 Local transport can be private or even commercial.
-It includes the services like transportation of goods (livestock, materials and other such items)
+It includes the services like transportation of goods (livestock, materials, and other such items)

 It encompasses all categories of transport on an international level.
 It offers air-based and sea-shipping categories to the customers.

 Steps to Launch a Transportation Service